ansible/workshops/exercises/ansible_network/4-resource-module/README.es.md

 This exercise will cover:

 * Configuring VLANs on Arista EOS
-* Building an Ansible Playbook using the [arista.eos.vlans module](https://docs.ansible.com/ansible/latest/collections/arista/eos/eos_vlans_module.html).
+* Building an Playbook de Ansible using the [arista.eos.vlans module](https://docs.ansible.com/ansible/latest/collections/arista/eos/eos_vlans_module.html).
 * Understanding the `state: merged`
 * Understanding the `state: gathered`

-## Guide
+## Guía

-### Step 1 - Verify VLAN configuration
+### Paso 1 - Verificar la configuración VLAN

 * Login to an Arista switch and verify the current VLAN configuration.